 These procedures include clear information on how to make a complaint, what information to provide, and contact information for submitting a complaint.
 Furthermore, many of these institutions have a process in place for escalating unresolved complaints to their own Ombudsperson, and onwards to an industry Ombudservice should the situation warrant.
+This process ensures a thorough and unbiased review of the consumer's concern.

 In addition, research has shown that consumers of travel insurance give the industry high marks for customer satisfaction.
-For example, a study by Pollara Strategic Insights in 2015 that looked at the satisfaction levels of consumers who purchased travel medical insurance showed that 94% of customers rated their purchase experience as very high.
+For example, a study by Pollara Strategic Insights in 2015 that looked at the satisfaction levels of consumers who purchased travel medical insurance showed that 94% gave their purchase experience a very high rating.